gpsuscodewith/katas/library/python-virtual-env/README.md

 4. Install a site package with pip ``` pip install swnamer ```

-5. Test it by running some inline python3 that imports out site package.
+5. Test it by running some inline python3 that imports our site package.
    ```
    python3 -c "from swnamer import NameGenerator; generator = NameGenerator(lowercase=True, separator=\"_\"); print(generator.generate());"
    ```